 In the wild, birds are exposed to natural sunlight on a regular basis.
 In captivity, they usually don't receive that kind of exposure unless their owners take them outside, and they do not get the exposure they need through windows or screens.
 To remedy this situation, some owners provide their birds with indoor lighting via a full spectrum bulb that simulates the light from the sun.

-Parrots need about about 12 hours of sleep each night.
-Some decisions regarding sleep include whether or not to:
+Parrots need about 12 hours of sleep each night.
+Some decisions regarding sleep include whether to:

 - Cover a bird at night

 - Have a dim night light on to help ease any startles resulting from unknown sounds or movements.